victorzambelli/javascript_course/README.md

 # javascript_course
-Projetos de exercícios desenvolvidos com base no curso da Onebitcode na área de JavaScript, com código escrito por mim.
+Exercise projects developed based on the Onebitcode course in JavaScript, with code written by me.

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esses projetos foram desenvolvidos com as seguintes tecnologias:
+These projects were developed with the following technologies:
 * HTML
 * JavaScript

-## 📚 Bibliotecas:
+## 📚 Libraries
 * [JavaScript](https://devdocs.io/javascript/)

-## 💻 Projeto
-> **Objetivo:** Colocar em prática diversas funções que a documentação do JavaScript disponibiliza.